Godetia: sowing, growing, care

 - Soil type Light, fresh, well-drained

-- Hardiness Not frost hardy
+- Hardiness Frost-tender

 Godetia niverti, botanical plate (circa 1850)

 The exuberant flowering, displayed in soft, fruity, and varied hues, is irresistibly charming, largely concealing the foliage.
-Exceptionally generous, it lasts from May to September, depending on the sowing date, and renews itself throughout the summer.
+Exceptionally generous, it spreads from May to September, depending on the sowing date, and renews itself throughout the summer.
 The Godetia or Clarkia offers funnel-shaped flowers, single, double, or semi-double.
 They bloom at the tips of the stems, gathered in pendulous then upright clusters.
-They open into flared, turbinate trumpets, 2 to 4 cm in diameter, composed of 4 silky petals (for single varieties), sometimes slightly plicate, hence its nickname “satin flower”.
+They open into flared, turbinate trumpets, 2 to 4 cm in diameter, composed of 4 silky petals (for single varieties), sometimes slightly plicate, hence its nickname “satin flower.”

-Clarkia unguiculata, Clarkia amoena and Clarkia pulchella
+Clarkia unguiculata, Clarkia amoena, and Clarkia pulchella

 Main species and varieties